 Non-diegetic, i.e. they are not rendered according to the pose.

-Diegetic, i.e. rendered according to the pose, and describing a full 6DoF experience in the reference space of the XR session.
+Diegetic content without render pose, i.e. rendered according to the pose, and describing a full 6DoF experience in the reference space of the XR session.
 In this case, the XR runtime will create a rendered signal according to the latest pose.

-Diegetic and pre-rendered (outside the thin UE) for a specific render pose.
+Diegetic and pre-rendered (outside the thin UE) for a specific render pose, and the render pose is provided with the signal.
 In this case, the signals have been prepared such that the XR runtime can use the audio signal with their associated render pose and supplementary data for a pose correction to the latest pose.

 a mixture of such signals that are jointly presented.